Cloxennn/Cloxennn/README.md

 ### About Me

-I'm a 15-year-old high school student who spends most of my free time learning software development, computer science, and cybersecurity.
-Im also into graphic design and writing small scripts to automate things Im too lazy to do manually.
+I'm 15, still in high school, and most of my free time goes into learning software development, computer science, and cybersecurity.
+Started out just messing around with code and it kind of snowballed from there.
+I also pick up graphic design when I feel like it, and I write scripts whenever I'm too lazy to do something by hand.

--  **Software Dev** — building small software projects and picking up new languages along the way
+- **Software Dev** — building small projects and learning new languages as I go
--  **Cybersecurity** — learning the basics and how systems actually get broken into
+- **Cybersecurity** — figuring out how systems actually get broken into
--  **Computer Science** — studying core CS concepts outside of class
+- **Computer Science** — studying core CS stuff outside of school
--  **Automation** — writing scripts to automate repetitive tasks
+- **Automation** — scripting away repetitive tasks
--  **Graphic Design** — designing visuals, branding, and interfaces on the side
+- **Graphic Design** — visuals, branding, interfaces, whatever looks good

-I don't stick to just one of these — most of my projects end up mixing a few together.
+I dont really stick to one of these at a time.

 ---